Jean-Baptiste Philibert Willaumez

-Jean-Baptiste Philibert Willaumez (/fr/; 7 August 1763 – 17 May 1845) was a French Navy officer and nobleman who served during the French Revolutionary and Napoleonic Wars.
+Vice-Admiral Jean-Baptiste Philibert Willaumez (7 August 1763 – 17 May 1845) was a French Navy officer who served in the French Revolutionary and Napoleonic Wars.
 Willaumez joined the French navy at the age of 14, and proved to be a competent sailor.
-Having risen to the rank of pilot, he started studying navigation, attracting the attention of his superiors up to Louis XVI himself.
-Willaumez eventually became an officer and served under Antoine Bruni d'Entrecasteaux in his expedition to rescue Jean-François de Galaup, comte de Lapérouse and explore the Indian Ocean and Oceania.
+Having risen to the rank of pilot, he started studying navigation, attracting the attention of his superiors and Louis XVI.
+Willaumez eventually became an officer and served under Antoine Bruni d'Entrecasteaux in his expedition to find the comte de Lapérouse and explore the Indian Ocean and Oceania.

-After the French Revolution, Willaumez rose in rank and served in Saint-Domingue during the Haitian Revolution, where he commanded the frigate Poursuivante against the Royal Navy during the action of 28 June 1803.
+During the French Revolutionary Wars, Willaumez rose in rank and served in Saint-Domingue during the Haitian Revolution, where he commanded the frigate Poursuivante against the Royal Navy during the action of 28 June 1803.
 In 1806, Willaumez led a French squadron in the Atlantic campaign of 1806, sailing to Brazil and the West Indies and attacking British merchant shipping.
-However, the insubordination of Prince Jérôme Bonaparte led to Willaumez missing the chance to attack a valuable British convoy.
+However, Jérôme Bonaparte's insubordination led to Willaumez missing the chance to attack a valuable British convoy.
 Eventually, the 1806 Great Coastal hurricane damaged and dispersed his squadron, which was either sunk or limped back to France.

-In May 1808, Willaumez attempted to regroup warships scattered in Brest, Lorient and Rochefort into an eighteen-ship squadron to defend the French West Indies; adverse weather and the poor state of the squadron thwarted the plan and he ended up being blockaded in Rochefort, leading to a catastrophic defeat at the Battle of the Basque Roads and falling out of favour with Napoleon.
-After the Napoelonic Wars, Willaumez served at the Council of Naval Constructions and was made a member of the peerage of France.
+In May 1808, Willaumez attempted to regroup warships scattered in Brest, Lorient and Rochefort into an eighteen-ship squadron to defend the French West Indies; adverse weather and the poor state of the squadron thwarted the plan and he ended up being blockaded by the British in Rochefort, leading to a catastrophic defeat at the Battle of the Basque Roads and Willaumez falling out of favour with Napoleon.
+After the end of the Napoleonic Wars Willaumez served at the Council of Naval Constructions and was granted a peerage.
 He authored a dictionary of naval terms, sponsored a collection of ship models and commissioned the Roux family to paint portraits of all the ships on which he had served, a collection known as the Album de Willaumez.